NathanHynes/CV/README.md

 *Technical Support Agent*
 - Worked with a small team of technical support and customer care agents.
 I provided worldwide support to distributors, dealers and customers.
 - Had to troubleshoot customer queries through asking a series of open-ended and close-ended questions to understand the exact issue the user was experiencing.
 Whether this was a learning experience or a complex network related issue.
 - Solely maintained the support site HTML/CSS/Javascript scripts.
-Regularly updating themes and improving user experience/journey by streamlining the user interface.
+Regularly updating themes and improving user experience/journey by streamlining the user interface and journey.

 **Apple Inc** (July 2014 to July 2016)
 *Genius*